mingmanhk/Professional-README-Generator/README.md

 ## Installation
 To run this program required inquirer and util.
 ## Usage
    1. Open terminal
-2. Type 'node index.js'
+   2. Run 'node index.js'
-3. Answer the prompts that follow
+   3. Answer all questions
-4. On success a README.md will be generated.
+   4. README.md will be generated.
 <img src="assets/video.gif"/>

 ## Credits